project-open-data/project-open-data.github.io/contributing.md

 # Contributing

 *By contributing to this project, you dedicate your work to the public domain and relinquish any copyright claims under the terms of the [CC0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).
-See the [license file](LICENSE) for additional information.*
+See the [license file](https://github.com/fedspendingtransparency/fedspendingtransparency.github.io/blob/master/LICENSE) for additional information.*

 ## How to Contribute

 This project constitutes a collaborative work ("open source").
 Federal employees and members of the public are encouraged to improve the project by contributing.
-For more information, please see [the FAQ](/faq/)

 Contributions can be made, primarily in two ways: